 So what is a customer guarantee date, what are some best practices you can employ to make sure your customers are receiving your product in a timely manner, and what are some options for when you’re approaching or passing this date?

-A customer guarantee date (CGD) is the date by which a product must be delivered from a manufacturer to its customer, so as to allow A) the retailer an adequate amount of time to sell it and B) the consumer an adequate amount of time to consume it.
+A customer guarantee date (CGD), sometimes referred to as the trade life guarantee (TLG), is the date by which a product must be delivered from a manufacturer to its customer, so as to allow A) the retailer an adequate amount of time to sell it and B) the consumer an adequate amount of time to consume it.
 In many cases, the CGD is determined by the expiration date of the product, though it should not be misconstrued as its expiration date.